niteshpolicy29/game/PERFORMANCE.md

 The game is well-optimized for 60 FPS gameplay on modern hardware.
 Key optimizations include:

 1. Static physics bodies for platforms
-2. Texture caching and reuse (candy ball, marshmallow, enemies)
+2. Texture caching and reuse (candy ball, marshmallow, jelly, enemies)
 3. Efficient collision detection
 4. Tween-based animations
 5. Proper memory cleanup
-6. Conditional physics (buoyancy only in marshmallow form)
+6. Conditional physics (form-specific calculations only when needed)
-7. Particle cleanup after transformation effects
+7. Particle cleanup after transformation and death effects
+8. Water physics only calculated when marshmallow is in water
+9. Form-specific death animations with proper cleanup

-Performance is stable across the 8220-unit world with 8 enemies and 30+ platforms.
-The marshmallow transformation mechanic adds minimal overhead due to conditional physics application.
+Performance is stable across the 8220-unit world with 6 enemies and 20+ platforms.
+The triple-form transformation system adds minimal overhead due to conditional physics application.
+Water physics for marshmallow form are efficiently calculated only when needed.
 Room for future enhancements like object pooling and sprite atlases if needed for larger levels or more complex gameplay.